shopware5/shopware/UPGRADE-5.5.md

 * Changed `ShopIndexer::createAlias`, it now deletes indexes that are named like the index alias
 * Changed `Subscription expired` growl message, to hide it for a week
 * Changed form controller to allow multiple receivers comma separated
+* Changed behaviour of the `HttpCache` core plugin.
+The max-age for the cached content of shopping-worlds, blog-categories, product detail pages and blog detail pages is now set based on the activation date of the respective resource.
 * Changed `Shopware\Bundle\StoreFrontBundle\Gateway\DBAL\AddressHydrator` to correctly hydrate additionalAddressLine2

 ### Removals